iVinodMishra/Indian-Population-Census-2011/README.md

 This Repository consists of the following
 1. README.txt (this file)
-2. Dataset : "india-districts-census-2011.csv"
+2. Dataset : "india-districts-census-2011.csv" (Also, the Link is specified below)
-3. Tableau Dashboard Workbook
+3. Tableau Dashboard Workbook (Also, the Link is specified below)

 ###### Performed Extensive analysis on data set - India Census 2011 and created following dashboards using Tableau Desktop
 ###### Used various analytical Functions, Bar charts, Line graph, Maps for displayed various parameters.